“An organic substance present in the nucleus of a living cell helps in storing and transferring information is known as the nucleic acid.”

-- The nucleic acid is overall negatively charged due to the presence of negative charge on the backbone of it.
+- The nucleic acid is overall negatively charged due to the presence of a negative charge on the backbone of it.

 - The nucleic acid is insoluble in alcohol thus can be precipitated using it.
 It can also be precipitated using HCl or acetic acid.

 - It can be easily dissolved in hot water.

 - DNA is a double-stranded and antiparallel molecule so DNA is more stable than RNA.

 Synthetic nucleic acid and nucleotides: